-Supporting multi-unit managers to develop the mindset, skills and tools necessary to consistently execute operational excellence.
+Supporting multi-unit managers to develop the mindset, skills and tools necessary to consistently achieve operational excellence.

-They typically oversee multiple, diverse teams across a large geographic area and are effectively the ‘manager of managers’.
-They are crucial to the success of the business and world-class organisations recognise the challenges they face.
+They oversee multiple, diverse teams across a large geographic area as the “manager of managers”.
+Crucial to the success of the business, world-class organisations recognise the challenges they face.

-Focusing on the most important goals in the midst of competing demands.
+Focusing on the most important goals during competing demands.

 Proactively tackling under-performance and missed opportunities.

 Building capability and a pipeline to support succession and future growth.

 Operational excellence is a style of leadership, teamwork and problem-solving that results in continuous improvement.

 World-class multi-unit managers embrace the detail necessary to embed a culture of operational excellence – every day.